JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 💾 Installation
+Open a terminal window on your Raspberry Pi or connect via SSH (on MacOS/Linux use the Terminal app, on Windows download and use PuTTY) and run this command to download the `install.sh` file:
 ```shell
 wget https://raw.githubusercontent.com/JFtechOfficial/ultimate-ambilght-setup/master/install.sh
 ```
-(you can modify the install.sh file if you don't want to install all the scripts)
+you can modify the install.sh file if you don't want to install all the scripts

 ```shell
 sudo chmod +x install.sh